 Sometimes, however, Pokémon just made flat-out terrible and baffling decisions.
-Cue the swastikas, Nazi salutes, blackface, and scantily clad 10-year-old girls.
-Pokémon has undergone some serious censorship in America, and these examples show that it was probably for the best.
+Cue the blackface and scantily clad 10-year-old girls - Pokémon has undergone some serious censorship in America, and these examples show that it was probably for the best.

 Sucking on a cow's udders is apparently too suggestive according to American TV networks (even if it's totally natural).
 In the episode "Got Miltank?," both Cydaquil and Meowth are badly injured and lost in the desert.
 They are taken to a Miltank, whose udders have healing powers.